 Camera movement can heighten the emotion and suspense in a scene.
 And moving the camera with the characters can add a subjective perspective.
-Keeping the camera static, on the other hand, will create a more objective POV.
+Keeping a static camera, however, will create a more objective point of view.

-Part of a cinematographer’s job is to play with focus to emphasize different aspects of the story.
-An example of this might be a character POV going in and out of focus when they're drunk.
+Part of the cinematographer job description is to play with camera focus to emphasize different aspects of the story.
+An example of this might be a character POV shot going in and out of focus when they're drunk.

-A cinematographer understands lighting.
-They determine the type of light each shot demands before they shoot.
+A cinematographer understands basic qualities of film lighting like a painter understands paint.
+They determine the type of light, the quantity, the color, the shape, etc. each shot demands before they shoot.